2010 Carolina Panthers season: Week 4: at New Orleans Saints

 Still looking for their first win the Panthers flew to Louisiana Superdome for an NFC South rivalry match against the Saints.
-In the 1st quarter Carolina trailed early as QB Drew Brees completed a 4-yard TD pass to WR Lance Moore.
-Carolina replied with QB Jimmy Clausen making a 55-yard TD pass to RB Jonathan Stewart.
-The Panthers trailed when kicker John Carney nailed a 32-yard field goal, but took the lead when RB DeAngelo Williams made a 39-yard TD run.
+In the first quarter Carolina trailed early as quarterback Drew Brees completed a 4-yard touchdown pass to wide receiver Lance Moore.
+Carolina replied with quarterback Jimmy Clausen making a 55-yard touchdown pass to running back Jonathan Stewart.
+The Panthers trailed when kicker John Carney nailed a 32-yard field goal, but took the lead when running back DeAngelo Williams made a 39-yard touchdown run.
 Then John Carney made two field goals to give the Panthers a loss.
 He made a 32-yard field goal in the 3rd quarter and a 25-yard field goal in the 4th.

 With the close loss, the Panthers fell to 0–4.

 Week 5: vs. Chicago Bears

 Still looking for a win the Panthers played on home ground for an interdivisional NFC duel with the Bears.
-In the 1st quarter the Panthers trailed early as RB Matt Forte got an 18-yard TD run.
+In the first quarter the Panthers trailed early as running back Matt Forte got an 18-yard touchdown run.
 The Panthers replied with kicker John Kasay making a 24-yard field goal.
-The Panthers fell further behind with Forte making a 68-yard TD run, followed by a 28-yard field goal from kicker Robbie Gould.
+The Panthers fell further behind with Forte making a 68-yard touchdown run, followed by a 28-yard field goal from kicker Robbie Gould.
 In the third quarter the Panthers replied with Kasay making a 53-yard field goal, but in the 4th quarter the Bears pulled away when Gould made a 53 and a 43-yard field goal.

 With the loss, Carolina entered their bye week at 0–5.

 Week 6: Bye

 Week 7: vs. San Francisco 49ers

 Coming off their bye week the Panthers played on home ground for another interdivisional duel with the San Francisco 49ers.
-In the first quarter the Panthers trailed early as QB Alex Smith got a 1-yard TD pass to TE Vernon Davis.
+In the first quarter the Panthers trailed early as quarterback Alex Smith got a 1-yard touchdown pass to tight end Vernon Davis.
 The lead was cut when kicker John Kasay nailed a 47-yard field goal.
 The 49ers scored with kicker Joe Nedney making a 24-yard field goal.
-The Panthers managed to tie the game with QB Matt Moore completing an 18-yard TD pass to WR David Gettis.
+The Panthers managed to tie the game with quarterback Matt Moore completing an 18-yard touchdown pass to wide receiver David Gettis.
 They took the lead in the third quarter with Kasay booting a 55-yard field goal.
-They eventually trailed again in the fourth quarter with Nedney hitting a 38-yard field goal, and with DE Ray McDonald returning an interception 31 yards for a touchdown.
-However, the Panthers tied the game for the second time with Moore finding Gettis again on a 23-yard TD pass.
+They eventually trailed again in the fourth quarter with Nedney hitting a 38-yard field goal, and with defensive end Ray McDonald returning an interception 31 yards for a touchdown.
+However, the Panthers tied the game for the second time with Moore finding Gettis again on a 23-yard touchdown pass.
 After the game was tied Kasay successfully put away a 37-yard field goal to give the Panthers their first win of the season out of six games, improving them to 1–5.